 Male and female literacy rates for those aged 5 years and above stand at 74.7% and 53.1% respectively, implying a wide gender gap.
-These gaps are seen in all parts of the country.232 The contrast in the attendance rates for boys and girls aged 5 to 14 years is particularly marked in rural areas, with 91% of boys, but only 86.4% of girls, attending school.233 The ratio of girls to boys in primary, secondary and tertiary education increased in both urban and rural areas.
-For example in the country as a whole, the ratio has now increased for those currently in secondary school from 59 girls to 77 girls for every hundred boys.234 We only have 36% female teachers at the primary level, 19% in lower secondary and a miserable 12% in higher secondary schools.
-Even the very modest government objective of having at least one female teacher in every primary school has not been achieved yet.235 There is a lack of implementation of the GoN policy on compulsory education and also the disparities in retention in primary and secondary schools between girls and boys, between upper and lower castes and ethnic and indigenous groups.236
+These gaps are seen in all parts of the country.
+The contrast in the attendance rates for boys and girls aged 5 to 14 years is particularly marked in rural areas, with 91% of boys, but only 86.4% of girls, attending school.
+The ratio of girls to boys in primary, secondary and tertiary education increased in both urban and rural areas.
+For example in the country as a whole, the ratio has now increased for those currently in secondary school from 59 girls to 77 girls for every hundred boys.
+We only have 36% female teachers at the primary level, 19% in lower secondary and a miserable 12% in higher secondary schools.
+Even the very

-'''

 226 CBS.
 2009.
 Op. cit.
 70. p.
 29

-'''